What Makes a Good Primary School Teacher? The Top 3 Characteristics

 How to plan, manage and teach 1-to-1 and small group KS2 Maths interventions to make best use of the resources you have

-3. A great Maths teacher is a leader
+3. A good primary school teacher is a leader

 Why not run an after school club?
 Or get involved in your school’s morning routine?
 Volunteering your time and taking part in various activities that your pupils are a part of will ensure you are seen as a prominent figure within your school.

-Any Mathematics professional (teacher, deputy or head) has the ability to inspire pupils to embrace Mathematics as a lifelong skill that they never stop developing.
-It is through your approach and attitude that you can provide inspiration and nurture a love of Maths in your pupils’ for the rest of their lives.
+Any primary education professional (teacher, deputy or headteacher) has the ability to inspire pupils to embrace their education.
+It is through your approach and attitude that you can provide inspiration and nurture a love of learning in your pupils for the rest of their lives.